Introduction 1. Guards Depot 2. Egypt 3. Palestine 4. Norway 5. France & Germany 6. Denmark Appendix

 cross into Germany.
 Before demob he had a hand in rebuilding Denmark's army.

-that while writing this, it dragged up memories of fallen
+He said that while writing this, it dragged up memories of fallen friends and comrades.

 A lot of the photographs here are from grandads own collection, some are from books about the Irish Guards, and I have gleaned others from various places on the internet.
 Where possible I have credited the pictures in the appendix.